ZhgChg.Li

 }

-This means that in the text code in text, and link in text, and ZhgChgLi, and bold, and I, only i
+The meaning of code in text, and link in text, and ZhgChgLi, and bold, and I, only i in this text:

-- Characters 5 to 7 should be marked as code (wrapped in `Text` format).
+- Characters 5 to 7 should be marked as code (wrapped with `Text` format)

-- Characters 18 to 22 should be marked as a link (wrapped in [Text](URL) format).
+- Characters 18 to 22 should be marked as a link (using [Text](URL) format)

-- Characters 50 to 63 should be marked as bold (wrapped in *Text* format).
+- Characters 50 to 63 should be marked as bold (using *Text* format)

-- Characters 55 to 69 should be marked as italic (wrapped in _Text_ format).
+- Characters 55 to 69 should be marked as italic (using _Text_ format)

-With a defined and describable structure, the app can render natively, optimizing performance and user experience.
+With a standardized and describable structure, the app can render natively on its own, achieving optimal performance and user experience.

 Why?

-Before diving into the solution, let’s explore the root of the problem.
-I believe the main issue does not stem from Apple; the official bug is merely the trigger for this problem.
+Before implementing the solution, let’s first return to examine the problem itself.
+I personally believe that the main cause of this issue is not from Apple; the official bug is just the trigger.

-Digging deeper, the original requirements were often unclear, and it was uncertain which specifications the app needed to support.
-In the rush to deliver, HTML was directly used as the interface between the app and the web.
+Tracing back the problem often reveals that the original requirements were unclear, making it impossible to determine which specifications the app needs to support.
+In the pursuit of speed, HTML was directly used as the interface between the app and the web.

-Since this is an app, a better approach should start from app development principles.
-For apps, the cost of adjusting requirements is much higher than for web development.
+Since this is for an app, a better approach should start from the perspective of app development.
+Adjusting requirements in an app is much more costly than on the web.
 Effective app development should be based on iterative adjustments with clear specifications.
-We need to confirm the specifications we can support, and if changes are needed later, we can schedule time to expand the specifications.
+At the moment, you need to confirm the supported specifications, and if changes are needed later, plan time to expand the specifications.
+You cannot just quickly change things on a whim.
 This reduces communication costs and increases work efficiency.

 [2023/02/27 Updated] [TL;DR]:

-I switched to pure Swift development, using Regex to parse HTML tags and perform tokenization, analyzing and correcting tag validity (fixing unclosed tags and misplaced tags), then converting to an abstract syntax tree.
-Finally, I used the Visitor Pattern to map HTML tags to abstract styles, resulting in the final NSAttributedString without relying on any parser libraries.
+Rewrite using pure Swift, parse HTML tags with Regex and tokenize them, analyze and correct tag accuracy (fix missing end tags & misaligned tags), then convert to an abstract syntax tree.
+Finally, use the Visitor Pattern to map HTML tags to abstract styles, producing the final NSAttributedString result; no parser libraries are used.

 How?